llenzen/Getting-and-Cleaning-Data/CodeBook.md

 # Code Book for tidy.txt
+# This file represents the mean value for each subject,activity pair

-1.  id is one of thirty subjects whose activities were measured
+1.  subject is one of thirty subjects whose activities were measured
 2.  the acitivity column is one of six activities
   a.
 WALKING
   b.
 WALKING_UPSTAIRS